panwarcodes/Python_Mini_Projects/README.md

 # 🐍 Python Mini Projects

-A collection of small Python projects built to strengthen core logic, problem-solving, and hands-on experience with Python fundamentals.
+As a begineer I made these 10 small Python projects to strengthen core logic, problem-solving, and hands-on experience with Python fundamentals.

 Each project emphasizes clean, readable, and error-free code.
 All projects are merged here to maintain structure and avoid repo clutter.